 She’s Cristina Scott.

-I was in Dan’s 10x Program for the last few years but I took a couple of years off.
+I was in Dan’s 10X Program for the last three years, but I took a couple of years off.
 I’ve got too much on the go.
 It’s probably me recalibrating a little bit of my focus.
 How much personal growth do I need when I want more free time with my kids and my family?
 I wanted my eight days back.
-I told Dan and Babs at Abundance 360 the reason I wasn’t continuing to coach is because I want some time back.
+I told Dan and Babs at Abundance 360 that the reason I wasn’t continuing to coach was because I wanted some time back.

 We have jungle themes.
 We have underwater themes.
 They’re pretty extravagant dental practices.
 They have movie theaters and we have popcorn.
 It’s a fun experience.
 At the end of the experience at the dentist, the children get crowned the king or queen of smile magic.
 It’s a fun little Disneyesque type of experience that we bring to the dental industry because the underserved markets typically do not understand why the dentist is important.
 It has not been emphasized in their family units.
-We’re there to make it fun, to meet them where they’re at and to help them understand the importance of going to the dentist and taking care of their teeth.
+We’re there to make it fun, meet them where they’re at, and help them understand the importance of going to the dentist and caring for their teeth.
 There’s a fun element to it.

 Does the cause side of your business help you attract and retain employees?

 Yes, I believe so.
 That big vision that we’re here to help that mom and these kids, they see the pictures with the kids in their crowns and their balloons, they’re smiling and they go, “I want to be a part of something like that.
 I want to change people’s lives.”
 People don’t know that about dentistry, but it changes the trajectory of kids’ lives when their mouth is free from cavities.
 We see extreme cases.